Limboid/ainimal-zookeeper/README.md

   - Example: If the user is an operator, the client can see the model repositories and can launch models.
   - Example: If the user is an observer, the client can only view the model.
   - Example: If the modalitiy are not defined, the client only recieves a tensor representation of the state.
-  - Example: If the `train` function is not defined, the operator can only run the model.
+  - Example: If the `train` function is not defined on an agent, the operator does not observe a corresponding button.

 ## Client